Chapter 1

 Figure 4.
 Toggle on macOS and iOS

-The beauty of this unified framework is that you can reuse most of the code on all Apple platforms without making any changes.
-SwiftUI does the heavy lifting to render the corresponding controls and layout.
+The beauty of this unified framework is that you can reuse most of the code on all Apple platforms without having to make any changes.
+SwiftUI automatically renders the corresponding controls and layouts, doing most of the heavy lifting for you.

-However, don't consider SwiftUI as a "Write once, run anywhere" solution.
-As Apple stressed in a WWDC talk, that's not the goal of SwiftUI.
-So, don't expect you can turn a beautiful app for iOS into a tvOS app without any modifications.
+However, it's important not to consider SwiftUI as a "Write once, run anywhere" solution.
+As Apple emphasized in a WWDC talk, that's not the primary goal of SwiftUI.
+Therefore, you shouldn't expect to turn a beautiful app designed for iOS into a tvOS app without any modifications.

 There are definitely going to be opportunities to share code along the way, just where it makes sense.
 And so we think it's kind of important to think about SwiftUI less as write once and run anywhere and more like learn once and apply anywhere.